drupalninja/drupalai-project/README.md

 ## Overview
-This composer project is used for testing the Drupal AI module for Drupal 10+.
+This composer project is used for testing the Drupal AI module.

 ## Quick start